-In condensed milk as ordinarily produced the percentage of water has been reduced by evaporation in a vacuum from 85 to 87 to 28 to 30.
-In a new Ger-man process, the water is separated by freezing, the milk being first skimmed then placed in a centrifugal separator, and alternately frozen and thawed during rotation.
+In condensed milk as ordinarily pro-duced the percentage of water has been reduced by evaporation in a vacuum from 85 to 87 to 28 to 30.
+In a new German process, the water is separated by freezing, the milk being first skimmed, then placed in a centrifugal separator, and alternately frozen and thawed dur-ing rotation.
 The cream is restored to the milk before putting up, the taste of the product being that of fresh milk.

 A method of cheapening storage battery plates consists in the use of a natural vegetable fibrous network, such as loofah or luffa.
 The lead oxide or active material is applied as a paste. and paste and network receive a charge of electricity until solidified, when the plates are ready to store current in the usual way.
-The plates are light and cheap, and acid percolates through them readily
+The plates are light and cheap, and acid percolates through them readily.

-Of 73 Swiss glaclers observed last year, only 10 showed an advance, while 63 were retreating.
-Only one glacier of all that have been noted has shown a steady and continuous tendency to increase during the last few years.
+Of 75 Swiss glaciers observed last year, only 10 showed an advance, while 63 were retreating.
+Only one glacier of all that have been noted has shown a steady and continuous tendency to in-crease during the last few years.

-A problem for twentieth century engineers is the reduction of the loss in time and energy from the stoppage and starting of trains at way stations.
-For the London underground road, where this waste is great, Mr. John Perry proposes the use at each sta-tion of a platform in the form of a constantly rotating turn-table 500 feet n diameter, the rim of this platform brough a suitable curve in the track, to be kept close to any train upon the line for about half of the circumfernce, and to be given the same speed as the moving trains.
+A problem for twentieth century en-gineers is the reduction of the loss in time and energy from the stoppage and starting of trains at way stations.
+For the London underground road, where this waste is great, Mr. John Perry proposes the use at each sta-tion of a platform in the form of a constantly rotating turn-table 500 feet in diameter, the rim of this platform, through a suitable curve in the track, to be kept close to any train upon the line for about half of the circumference, and to be given the same speed as the moving trains.
 The platform would be reached by a spiral stairway at its center, where the motion would be slight.
-Trough this device, passengers could enter or leave the moving trains, stoppage being unnecessary, and on such roads as the London un-derground or New York elevated it might be possible to provide a continuous train, which could be boarded at any station at any instant.
-A simple plan was brought forward in India more than twenty years ago by Lieut.
+Trough this device, passenbe sight.
+Arough this device, passen-gers could enter or leave the moving trains, stoppage being unnecessary, and on such roads as the London un-derground or New York elevated it might be possible to provide a continu-ous train, which could be boarded at any station at any instant.
+A simpler plan was brought forward in India more than twenty years ago by Lieut.
 Col. W. Sedgwick.
-It was suggested that each station have a side-track a mile long, with a sharp incline at each end, and that passengers and baggage be carried on a platform car on this track.
+It was suggested that each station have a side-track a that each station have a side-track a mile long, with a sharp incline at each end, and that passengers and baggage be carried on a platform car on this track.
 At the proper time the car would be sent down one of the in-clines.
-The train on the main line would slow up without stopping, the car would be made fast, passengers and baggage would be transferred, and the car would then be released with sufficient momentum to carry it to the
+The train on the main line would slow up without stopping, the car would be made fast, passengers and bargage would be transferred, and and baggage would be transferred, and the car would then be released with sufficient momentum to carry it to the top of the second incline, would be ready to serve the next return bad odor with yourself and everybody else.
+DON'T USE A HOSE to clean your body inside, but sweet, fragrant, mild but positive and forceful CASCARETS, that WORK WHILE YOU SLEEP, prepare all the filth collected in your body for removal, and drive it off softly, gently, but none the less surely, leaving your blood pure and nourishing, your stomach and bowels clean and lively, and your liver and kidneys healthy and active.
+Get a 50-cent box today, a whole month's treatment, and if not satisfied get your money back-but you'll see how the cleaning of your body is